 “If you’re one of the many people who’ll catch flu or a bug such as norovirus this winter then you can reduce the risk of it spreading to others by taking care of yourself at home.

 “You should drink plenty of fluids, take paracetamol for a fever or aches and pains, eat plain foods (if you feel like eating) and get plenty of rest.
 Flu and winter bugs usually clear up by themselves in a few days but you should seek medical help if your symptoms are continuing to get worse.”

-For information and advice about the flu, norovirus and hundreds of other health conditions, take a look at NHS Choices, the UK’s biggest health website: www.nhs.uk
+For information and advice about the flu, norovirus and hundreds of other health conditions, take a look at the NHS website, the UK’s biggest health website: www.nhs.uk

 Even if we do take care of ourselves at home, most of us cannot avoid contact with others altogether but there are things we can do to help prevent flu bugs spreading.
 Always carry tissues with you and use them to catch a cough or a sneeze.
 Bin the tissue and wash your hands well with soap and water, or use a sanitiser gel, to kill the germs.